×

 Saunders would not return to the court and it appeared his parents and his wife were with him in the locker room.

-Meanwhile, what is, at least for now, the “Big Two” led No. 22 BYU to a 90-86 overtime win against the Buffaloes.
-Sophomore Rob Wright III scored a career-high 39 points and freshman AJ Dybantsa – despite missing 14 of 20 shots and making seven turnovers – finished with 20 points, 13 rebounds and eight assists.
+Meanwhile, what is now the “Big Two” led No. 22 BYU to a 90-86 overtime win against the Buffaloes.
+Sophomore Rob Wright III scored a career-high 39 points and freshman AJ Dybantsa — despite missing 14 of 20 shots and making seven turnovers — finished with 20 points, 13 rebounds and eight assists.

-In the extra session, Wright dished to sophomore Aleksej Kostic for a 3-pointer with 1:20 to play and an 85-82 lead.
+In the extra session, Wright — after almost losing the ball — dished to freshman Aleksej Kostic for a 3-pointer with 1:20 to play and an 85-82 lead.
 The Cougars made enough free throws in the game’s final minute to hold off the Buffaloes.

 “His guy helped in and when I went to make my move, I just felt the paint was too congested,” Wright said.
 “So I looked out and he (Kostic) was relocating to the 3-point line.
 He makes shots like that all the time.”